stefanvstein/testify/README.md

   ;; like evaluating test-comments
   (eval-in-ns 'project.testcase))
 ```
-You evaluate content of top level test-comment expressions by supplying the namespace to one of the three functions `eval-as-use`, `eval-all` or `eval-in-ns`.
+You evaluate content of top level test-comment expressions by supplying the namespace to one of the three functions `eval-as-use`, `eval-all` or `eval-in-ns`, that recognize the test-comment.

 *Note that only the content of top level test-comments in the source file will be evaluated.
 Nested test-comments will just be like ordinary comments, ignored.*